cmhk1/Programming-Project/README.md

 This project is part of course *"Programming - Introduction Level"* at the University of St.-Gallen,HSG.

 ### Context
-Harry M. Markowitz is a pioneer of the Modern Portfolio Theory (MPT), he won a Nobel prize in Economics in 1990 for it.
-Modern Portfolio Theory is a theory about how investors construct portfolios that maximise their expected returns for given levels of risk.
-This is displayed by the efficient frontier.
+Harry M. Markowitz is a 1990 nobel prize winner for beeing a pioneer of the Modern Portfolio Theory (MPT) which is about how investors construct portfolios that maximise their expected returns for given levels of risk.

 ### Assumptions of MPT
 - Investors are rational and avoid risks whenever possible